Kaayzeer/Kaayzeer/README.md

  - Family time

 ### What is in the scope right now?
-- 🔭 I’m working on rebuilding my personal portfolio
+- 🔭 I’m working on Backend development
-- 🌱 I’m currently learning Node.js, Advanced Typescript, Advanced Redux
+- 🌱 I’m currently learning C#

 ### Whant me to create you a project?
 - 💬 What can i do for you?